History of Oklahoma: Precontact Oklahoma

-People have lived in what is now Oklahoma for milliennia.
+People have lived in what is now Oklahoma since at least the Last Ice Age.
+Archaeologists refer to the earliest cultures as Paleo-Indians.
 The Burnham site, near Freedom in Woods County, Oklahoma is a pre-Clovis site, that is, an archaeological site dating before 11,000 years ago.

-The earliest known painted object in North America, the Cooper Bison Skull, which dates between 10,900 and 10,200 radiocarbon years ago, was found in what is now Harper County, Oklahoma.
-Archaeologists refer to the earliest cultures as Paleo-Indians.
-From the Clovis culture projectile points to the Folsom tradition and breaking off into the lesser-known cultures whose artifacts and kill sites have been well documented all over the state, for example Dalton, Midland, HellGap, Alberta/Scottsbluff, and Calf Creek sites, humans were present and very active in what is now today known as the state of Oklahoma.
+The earliest known painted object in North America, the Cooper Bison Skull, which dates between 10,900 and 10,200 radiocarbon years ago, was found at a Folsom tradition site in what is now Harper County, Oklahoma.

 The Caddoan Mississippi Culture

 Between AD 800 and 1450, much of the midwestern and southeastern US (including the eastern part of what is now Oklahoma) was home to a group of dynamic cultural communities that are generally known as the Mississippian culture.
 These cultures were agrarian, their communities often built ceremonial platform and burial mounds, and trade between communities was based on river travel.
 There were multiple chiefdoms that never controlled large areas or lasted more than a few hundred years.

 The Caddoan Mississippian culture appears to have emerged from earlier groups of Woodland period groups, the Fourche Maline and Mossy Grove culture peoples who were living in the area around 200 BC to 800 AD.
 By 800 AD early Caddoan society had begun to coalesce into one of the earlier Mississippian cultures.
 Some villages began to gain prominence as ritual centers, with elite residences and platform mound constructions.
 The mounds were arranged around open plazas, which were kept swept clean and used for ceremonial occasions.
 The Caddoan homeland was on the geographical and cultural edge of the Mississippian world and had similarities to both Mississippian culture and Plains traditions.
 The Caddoan communities were not as large as other eastern and southern Mississippian communities, they were not fortified, and they did not establish large, complex chiefdoms; with the possible exception of the Spiro Mounds on the Arkansas River.
 As complex religious and social ideas developed, some people and family lineages gained prominence over others.
 This hierarchical structure is marked in the archaeological record by the appearance of large tombs with exotic grave offerings of obvious symbols of authority and prestige, such as those found in the "Great Mortuary" at Spiro.
+The descendants of the Caddoan Mississippian culture continue to live in Oklahoma as part of the Caddo Nation of Oklahoma primarily in Caddo County.